gomorpheus/morpheus-docs/release_notes/current.rst

 - Git: Fixed issue deleting Git Integrations with existing file content associations
 - Health: Fixed display of ``Memory: System Swap`` and ``Memory: Free Swap`` values in the Appliance Health section.
 - Infrastructure: Hosts: Virtual Machines: The Remove Infrastructure and Preserve Volumes checkboxes are now present and functional when performing bulk VM delegations.
-- Instance Power On / Power Off actions (including power schedule) broken for Exis
+- Load Balancers: Added read socket timeouts for F5 connections :superscript:`-2`
 - Networks: Fixed display of invalid Groups in Network Group Access section, causing Group Access changes to not persist
 - Networks: If a user has only read permissions for the Infrastructure: Network Routers feature permission, that user no longer has the ability to edit or delete router firewall rules.
 - Networks::  If a user has only read permissions for the Infrastructure: Network Routers feature permission, the Create Neighbor button on the router detail page's BGP tab is now hidden